 - Speak to each member of your team privately about how they’re coping and invite suggestions to improve

-- Provide avenues for employees to seek anonymised external counselling if necessary
+- Provide avenues for employees to seek anonymized external counseling if necessary

 - Find company insurance plans that provide support for employee mental health issues

-These are unprecedented times, as we’ve been told.
-But while the coronavirus pandemic has exposed many flaws in the way we’ve done things, it’s also given us the chance to make changes in the right direction – and the companies that will come out stronger than before are the ones who see problems not as things that have to be fixed, but as opportunities to be embraced.
+While the pandemic has exposed many flaws in the way we’ve done things, it’s also given us the chance to make changes in the right direction — and the companies that are coming out stronger than before are the ones who see problems not as things that have to be fixed, but as opportunities to be embraced.